MicrosoftDocs/defender-docs/defender-xdr/experts-on-demand.md

 To learn more about Unified RBAC permissions, see: [Microsoft Defender XDR Unified RBAC permission details](custom-permissions-details.md#microsoft-defender-xdr-unified-rbac-permission-details).

-### Where to fisubmit inquiries to Ask Defender Experts
+### Where to submit inquiries to Ask Defender Experts

 The option to **Ask Defender Experts** is available in several places throughout the portal: